yodaos-project/yoda-book/en/guidance/02-lifetime.md

 ## Strategies for handling application state changes

-Let's take a Bluetooth music application as an example to briefly introduce a strategy for a YodaOS application to respond to changes in application status.
+Let's take a Bluetooth music application as an example to briefly introduce a strategy for a YODAOS application to respond to changes in application status.

 ### What should I do when the application starts?